-How do you really describe an Ohio county that history includes:
+How do you really describe an Ohio county that has history that includes:

 - A bridge that made it into the pages of Ripley’s Believe It or Not.